ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 ### **Compressed Tables**

 A compressed table is a table that has a compressed column.
-If you create a table with a compressed column, the Altibase server automatically creates a dictionary table and a unique index to speed up SELECT operations.
+If a table is created with a compressed column, the Altibase server automatically creates a dictionary table and a unique index to speed up SELECT operations.
 The dictionary table is the table that stores data, and a dictionary table is created for each compressed column.
 If data is inserted into or altered in a compressed column, the actual data is inserted into the dictionary table, whereas pointers (or OIDs) that point to the actual data are stored in compressed columns.
 Regardless of whether a compressed table is a memory table or a disk table, the dictionary table is generated in memory tablespace.

 ![](media/Admin/compressed_table.gif)